courselabs/dev/labs/branching-merging/README.md

 git push -u fork my-new-feature
 ```

-> You'll see in the output that git links your local branch to the remote branch in the fork.
+> This tells Git to push the `my-new-feature` branch to the forked repository.
+You'll see in the output that Git links your local branch to the remote branch in the fork.

 Open your browser and refresh the fork in GitHub.
 You'll see a new sign saying there's a new branch.

-Click the _Compare and pull request_ button and you can see the changes you made (you don't need to complete the Pull Request).
+Click the _Compare and pull request_ button and you can see the changes you made (you don't need to complete the Pull Request - we'll cover that process in a later lab).
+Here you can see that GitHub is able to compare the content of two branches.

 ## Merging

 This branch is separate from the `main` branch, but Git knows they're related.
-You can merge branches to bring the changes you've been working on back into the main codebase:
+Branching and merging is a core Git feature, GitHub just makes it easier to visualize changes.
+You can merge branches to bring the changes you've been working on back into the main codebase.

-First switch back to main and check the last commit:
+First switch back to the main branch and check the last commit:

 ```
 git checkout main